Your Money & the Law

 What is Bankruptcy?

-Bankruptcy is a legal process and status of an entity or a person being declared unable of repaying his or her debts to creditors.
+Bankruptcy is a legal process and status of an entity or a person is declared unable to repay his or her debts to creditors.
 In most cases, there exist two types of bankruptcy:

 1) Debtors petition – often initiated by the debtor from a court process.